-If you bring your child into the Library or the URS Building you must accompany them at all times and you are responsible for their safety and behaviour.
-Library staff are not authorised or insured to look after any children brought onto Library premises.
-Children under 12 years of age are only allowed on the Ground Floor of the URS Building and not beyond.
+If you bring your child into the Library you must accompany them at all times and you are responsible for their safety and behaviour.
+Children must not disturb other Library users.
+Library staff are not authorised or insured to look after any children brought onto the premises.

-The following access guidelines apply for the rest of the year.
+The following access guidelines apply throughout the year.

 Children under school age (under 5)

-If you are accompanied by a child under the age of 5 you are welcome to the use the services available on the Ground Floor of Library and URS Buildings.
-Please note that there are very limited study facilities on the Ground Floors.
+If you are accompanied by a child under the age of 5 you are able to use the Ground Floor of the Library only.
+You can:

 - ask for advice at the Welcome Desk or Study Advice and Maths Support Desk